Natural resources of the Republic of Ireland: Gas

 Major fossil fuel finds include the Kinsale Head gas field and Corrib gas field.
 The latter entails the extraction of gas from a natural gas deposit off the northwest coast of Ireland.
 The project includes a development of the Corrib gas field, and constructions of the natural gas pipeline and a gas processing plant.
 The Corrib project attracted significant and sustained controversy owing to concerns about its environmental impact, safety issues (due to proximity to residential areas), alleged planning irregularities, debate on the conditions in which private interests benefit from state resources, and the perceived poor contribution that the project returns to the economy.
 A number of groups, notably the Rossport Five and Shell to Sea campaign, gained national attention for their opposition to the project.
+While, as of 2024, the Corrib gas field had been substantially depleted, an adjacent gas find called Iniskea is seeking to connect to the Corrib subsea infrastructure and maintain the jobs and onshore investment in County Mayo.

 Oil

 An Irish oil exploration company called Providence Resources announced in July 2012 that it had discovered a field with in excess of 1 billion barrels of oil at the Barryroe oil well, 70 km from the coast of County Cork.
 Providence later revised the amount of oil obtainable to approximately 300 million barrels, worth several billions of euro.
 Providence has interests in other Irish oil and gas fields, including one off the coast of Spanish Point in Clare.
+Other potential offshore oil and gas fields have yet to be explored for viability.